 Also known as Dual Energy X-ray Absorptiometry, or DEXA, bone densitometry is an imaging technique used to measure and monitor changes in bone density.
 The gradual loss of density weakens the bones and leads to fractures.

 This condition is called osteoporosis.
 The cause of osteoporosis is multifactorial, and dietary habits and family history can contribute to the development of this disease.
 A DEXA scan can let patients know whether or not they have osteoporosis or if they are at risk for developing the disease.

 If you would like additional information regarding DEXA, please visit the Bone Densitometry section of RadiologyInfo.org

 Bone density scans are non-invasive and painless.
-You will lay on a table while a scanner moves over the areas of concern.
+You will lie on a table while a scanner moves over the areas of interest.
 A computer then determines the bone mineral density based on the relative absorption of a detector on the other side of the bone.
-Generally, the lower spine (lumbar area) and the left hip are measured.
+Typically, the lumbar spine (lower back) and femurs (hips) are measured.

-You will be asked to wear a comfortable two piece outfit or a gown is supplied for you.
-Do not wear any metal buttons, buckles or zippers.
+You should wear a comfortable, two-piece outfit or a gown will be supplied for you.
+Try to avoid wearing metal buttons, zippers or buckles.

 Please bring any prior imaging studies with you if they were performed at another facility not affiliated with Radiology Associates Imaging.
 Also, please inform your technologist if you have had any metal implants in your spine or hips.

 We have six locations across three counties.
 Please select the location that is the most convenient for you, and give us a call today!